bdeischer/sql/AMISYS/readme.txt

 The files in this directory are prefixed by the main area for the query.

-ADD - Address
+Add - Address
+Clm - Claim
-MEM - Member
+Mem - Member
-PRV - Provider
+Prv - Provider